Tiger the Wanderer is a cartoon.

 Unfortunately the dark wave she threw gave the imps a conduit into our fight.
-It’s like a thin hallway, curving down the hill.
+It’s like a thin hallway, curving over the hill.
 Demons surge into that crescent of night, claws reaching.
 I burn more light on my claws and shred the ones that get too close.
-The hallway of night begins to evaporate, and the rest flee again.
+The hallway of night begins to dissipate, and the rest flee again.

 Fiora has engaged the witch by now.
 She can’t get close, but she’s not losing ground either.
-Fiora slices apart each of the witch’s castings before it can fully manifest, her amazing curved blade shredding lux like it was something physical.
+Fiora slices apart each of the witch’s castings before it can fully manifest, her amazing curved blade shredding lux like it’s something solid.
 She’s a swirl of liquid movement as the witch screams and tosses arc after arc of dark.
 Little sparks of pure night fly from their clash like a blacksmith pounding at some unholy forge.

-While the witch is distracted I start a meditative kata.
-My bloody sigil is elemental water, and while water doesn’t do much against a demon it should do fine against a witch.
+While the witch is distracted I start a meditative form.
+My bloody sigil is elemental water, and while water doesn’t do much against a demon it should do just fine against a witch.
 Let’s test what she’s really made of, shall we?

 The witch must notice my build-up then, because she casts a bigger attack.
 A sudden bomb of liquid hate rolls out from her, all directions at once.

 Fiora is blown backwards.
 I’m a little farther away and can see it coming.
-It sucks a chunk of the strength out of what I’m doing, but I’ve got momentum at this point and her lux wave slips past like a distraction.
+It sucks a chunk of the strength out of what I’m doing, but I’ve got momentum at this point, and her lux slips past like a distraction.
 Three beats later it’s gone.